physics-uwstout/lab-notebooks-digital-image-correlation-of-fluid-flow/Thompson Gervase/00_Table of Contents.md

 * [[02_Lab Work (2.8.2024)]]
 	* Summary: Took inventory for our project and identified what items we need to run the project.
 Played with script to break down video files
 * [[01_Reading a Research Paper (2.6.24)]]
-	* Summary: Learned how to read a research paper in class.
+	* Summary: Learned about different techniques to read research papers in class.